dsanz/liferaty-docker-images-support-demo/tutorials/04_liferay_in_multicontainer.rst

 As you can see, it's not possible to bind the second replica's port onto host port 8080 as it's already taken by the first service replica.
 This illustrates how carefully *scalable* services are to be defined.
 Some examples of this include:

 * Get rid of host port bindings (8080:8080) for scalable services if using docker-compose.
 When scaling up the service, docker-compose won't start the second one as port is already bound to the host.
-Note that it's possible to bind ports for replicated services using Docker swarm, see `Using docker swarm`_ for more details.
+Note that it's possible to bind ports for replicated services using Docker swarm, see `Some notes about using docker swarm`_ for more details.
 * Get rid of setting ``container_name`` directive.
 Names can not be fixed as replicas could not be started
 * Liferay cluster configuration must be the same across all containers: for example, specific IPs should not be required, or if they are, container must self-configure before starting Liferay.
 See `Configuring the liferay cluster`_ for details.
 * Get rid of fixed configuration for load-balancing/sticky session: these mechanisms should be ready to work with different number of replicas (out of scope of this tutorial, see `More features`_)